Milirrpum v Nabalco Pty Ltd: Ruling on native title claims

 The terms "settled" and "desert and uncultivated" included territory in which resided "uncivilized inhabitants in a primitive state of society".
 In such a territory, the laws of England (unless inconsistent with local laws) were imported when sovereignty was acquired.
 The doctrine of continuity did not relate to settled colonies, and therefore, "if there were no local laws then there were no rights of property to respect".
 A distinction between settled and conquered colonies was drawn.
 The decision also noted that the Crown had the power to extinguish native title, if it existed.

-Blackburn examined comparative Commonwealth, Canadian, New Zealand and US jurisprudence.
-He accepted that the applicants had established that under traditional law any given part of the land could be “attributed” to a particular clan, but held that this did not amount to a proprietary interest.
+Blackburn accepted that the applicants had established that under traditional law any given part of the land could be “attributed” to a particular clan, but held that this did not amount to a proprietary interest.
 He also found that the evidence did not establish the landholding model asserted.
+Although the plaintiffs had shown "their long association with the land, and its central place in their law and culture they had not demonstrated exclusive ownership of the land, which therefore belonged to the Crown which had 'settled' it".

+Comments on existence of Aboriginal law
-Blackburn acknowledged for the first time in an Australian higher court the existence of a system of Aboriginal law.
-He also recognised the validity of the use of oral evidence to establish property rights, normally inadmissible, but a vital precondition for a successful land rights case, and he also acknowledged the claimants' ritual and economic use of the land.

-Blackburn acknowledged the claimants' ritual and economic use of the land and that they had an established system of law "a subtle and highly elaborate" system of laws (Madayin).
-The judgement concludes: "I cannot help being specially conscious that for the plaintiffs it is a matter in which their personal feelings are involved".
-In a confidential memorandum to the Government and Opposition, he opined that a system of Aboriginal land rights was "morally right and socially expedient".
+Although Blackburn ruled against the Yolngu people's claim to native title, he rejected argument that they lacked a recognisable system of law.
+He noted the claimants' ritual and economic use of the land and, for the first time in an Australian superior court, formally recognised the existence of a system of Aboriginal law.
+He stated:I am very clearly of the opinion, upon the evidence, that the social rules and customs of the plaintiffs cannot possibly be dismissed as lying on the other side of an unbridgeable gulf.
+The evidence shows a subtle and elaborate system highly adapted to the country in which the people led their lives, which provided a stable order of society and was remarkably free from the vagaries of personal whim or influence.
+If ever a system could be called “a government of laws, and not of men”, it is that shown in the evidence before me.Blackburn also recognised the validity of the use of oral evidence to establish property rights, normally inadmissible, but a vital precondition for a successful land rights case.
+His judgement concludes: "I cannot help being specially conscious that for the plaintiffs it is a matter in which their personal feelings are involved".
+Later, in a confidential memorandum to the Government and Opposition, he opined that a system of Aboriginal land rights was "morally right and socially expedient".